 - And, finally, two of Andorra’s ski resorts rank in the top 10 of European resorts (in the “value for money” category).
 The Principality has 3,000 hectares of ski slopes, 60% of which have a guaranteed all-season artificial snow cover.

-New development in Andorra: live in the midst of nature
+New development: living in the midst of nature

 This exclusive duplex is located on a new luxury housing estate in Ordino.
 The exceptionally private area of Ordino is only a few minutes away from the cable car that ascends to the Vallnord Ski Resort.

-City living in Andorra: discover luxury apartments in the financial district
+Modern apartments: city living in the financial district

 This exclusive 298 m² luxury apartment boasts an ultramodern design.
 Additionally, it has all the essential amenities nearby, including the popular Caldea Spa Resort.